torkelo/dieterblog/content/post/graphite-statsd-gotchas.md

 keys.

 Takeaway: don't send the same key to multiple statsd servers
+> Torkel's comment
+> Not sure that's the takeaway.
+Never send the same key to graphite for different metrics
+> I mean you can send the same key to two different statsd servers as long as the statsd server
+> includes a server prefix in the metric names sent to graphite (as you mention above)

 12) statsd is "fire and forget" &amp; udp sends "have no overhead".